JatinSanghvi/JatinSanghvi.github.io/content/posts/2024-11-07-what-is-number/index.md

 $$ (42)_{10} $$

-My first year of engineering introduced me to complex numbers, which consist of a real part and an imaginary part.
+My first year of engineering introduced me to **complex numbers**, which consist of a real part and an imaginary part.
 These numbers are essential in fields like engineering and physics.
 They often appear in intermediate calculations and we typically pick the real component in the final result.
 In these contexts, we treat all real numbers as complex numbers with an imaginary part of zero.

 $$ 42 + 0i $$